 - 75.1.
 Normally all particulars required for processing the loan application shall be collected by the HFCs at the time of application.
 In case it needs any additional information, the customer should be told immediately that he would be contacted again. - 75.2.
-HFCs shall convey in writing to the borrower in the vernacular language or a language as understood by the borrower by means of sanction letter or otherwise, the amount of loan sanctioned along with all terms and conditions including annualized rate of interest, method of application, EMI Structure, prepayment charges, penal interest (if any) and keep the written acceptance of these terms and conditions by the borrower on its record. - 75.3.
-HFCs shall mention the penal interest charged for late repayment in bold in the loan agreement. - 75.4.
+HFCs shall convey in writing to the borrower in the vernacular language or a language as understood by the borrower by means of sanction letter or otherwise, the amount of loan sanctioned along with all terms and conditions including annualized rate of interest, method of application, EMI Structure, prepayment charges, penal charges (if any) and keep the written acceptance of these terms and conditions by the borrower on its record. - 75.3.
+HFCs shall mention the penal charges which are charged for late repayment in bold in the loan agreement. - 75.4.
 HFCs shall invariably furnish a copy of the loan agreement along with a copy of each of the enclosures quoted in the loan agreement to every borrower at the time of sanction/ disbursement of loans, against acknowledgement. - 75.5.
-If an HFC cannot provide the loan to the customer, it shall communicate in writing the reason(s) for rejection.

-76. Disbursement of loans including changes in terms and conditions
+If an HFC cannot provide the loan to the customer, it shall communicate in writing the reason(s) for rejection. - 76.
+Disbursement of loans including changes in terms and conditions; and 30 Release of Movable/ Immovable Property Documents on Repayment/ Settlement of Personal31 Loans (including Housing Loans) - 76.1.

-- 76.1.
 Disbursement should be made in accordance with the disbursement schedule given in the Loan Agreement/ Sanction Letter. - 76.2.
-The HFCs shall give notice to the borrower in the vernacular language or a language as understood by the borrower of any change in the terms and conditions including disbursement schedule, interest rates, penal interest (if any), service charges, prepayment charges, other applicable fee/ charges etc. HFCs should also ensure that changes in interest rates and charges are effected only prospectively.
-A suitable condition in this regard should be incorporated in the loan agreement.
+The HFCs shall give notice to the borrower in the vernacular language or a language as understood by the borrower of any change in the terms and conditions including disbursement schedule, interest rates, penal charges (if any),